tslumley/DHBins/README.md

 # DHBins
 Hexagonal maps for NZ District Health Boards and Regions

-The easiest way to install the package in R is to use the `remotes` package from CRAN
+This package is on CRAN, but the development version can be installed using the  `remotes` package

 ```
 install.packages("remotes")